 As always, it’s advised that you’re dressed properly and prepared for the rain when you’re in Kerala during this season.
 Ensure you carry a small umbrella or a light raincoat along in case of unexpected rainfall.
 Weather during this period may not be too cold, so you don’t have to come along with a jacket as it may not be of necessity.
 Ensure you have the right footwear to suit the places you would be visiting especially if you’re planning to hike or walk slippery trails.

-Below are some precautions you should abide by if you plan on traveling to Kerala in September.
+Below are some precautions you should abide by if you plan on travelling to Kerala in September.

 - It is advised that you plan your activities based on the weather forecast.